Circular and Bioeconomy Centre: promoting industrial symbiosis in Lapland

 The founders and core actors of the Circular and Bioeconomy Centre are Digipolis, the City of Kemi and Lapland University of Applied Sciences.

-One essential part of the Circular and Bioeconomy Centre's activities is the collection of technical information (e.g. policies, benchmarking, potential side streams and related challenges and opportunities) and its wider distribution in Finland and in Europe, including the popularisation of activities, for example through success stories to different target groups, such as: policymakers, officials, designers, teachers, students, etc.
+One essential part of the Circular and Bioeconomy Centre's activities is the collection of technical information (e.g. policies, benchmarking, potential side streams and related challenges and opportunities) and its wider distribution in Finland and in Europe, including the popularisation of activities, for example through success stories to different target groups.